 Further initiatives for the local authorities will include leading the energy transition by retrofitting their social housing stock as part of the government's commitment to retrofitting over 500,000 homes by 2030 as part of the EU Renovation Wave.
-Another initiative is to reduce our dependence on high carbon transport systems by providing safe cycling and walking infrastructure, ensuring that local development plans are developed to stimulate economic activity for those areas which were expecting economic development arising from new fossil fuel infrastructure, and commit to ensuring no sector of society or community is left behind in the movement to a low carbon future.
+Another initiative focuses on reducing dependence on high-carbon transport systems by providing safe cycling and walking infrastructure.
+It also ensures that local development plans promote economic activity in areas previously expecting growth from fossil fuel infrastructure.
+Additionally, there is a commitment to leave no sector of society or community behind in the transition.